RokKos/rooted-in-code/content/english/00-banner/index.md

 ---
-title : "ANOTHER FUTURE ENTIRELY"
+title : "ROOTED IN CODE"

 animated_text:
-- "environmental art & research project + book"
+- "a short experimental animated film,"
-- "produced with the assistance of an AI"
+- "created with the assistance of artificial intelligence"

 slider_images:
 - "images/slider/slider-1.wepb"